Alessandro Casasso is an assistant professor (RTD-A).

 He taught groundwater protection and reclamation in the framework of a cooperation project in Burkina Faso with Hydroaid, and shallow geothermal energy at professional courses for ARPA Piemonte (regional environmental protection agency) and Fortechance (training agency).

-He has been supervisor of MS theses of Environmental Engineering, Energy Engineering, Mechanical Engineering and Architecture.
+He has been a supervisor of MSc theses in Environmental Engineering, Energy Engineering, Mechanical Engineering and Architecture.

 He spends his spare time cycling, running, cross-country skiing and playing basketball.
-He is volounteer in the organisation of the cultural and musical festival Campeggio Resistente.
+He volounteers in the organisation of the cultural and musical festival Campeggio Resistente.